Here's why I hate working

 Even as a kid, I hated going to school and when I was there, I remember constantly looking at the clock in class and counting down the hours until it was home time.
 Looking back on my experiences, I can definitely say I felt stuck.
 School wasn’t exactly my thing, although I did have good grades and generally did quite well.
-On paper learning new things is great but in reality, is it actually as fantastic as we make out?
+On paper, learning new things is great, but in reality, is it actually as fantastic as we make out?
 Wouldn't we rather spend our time doing something else?

 As for my backstory, I grew up with two parents who had always worked really hard despite always wanting to do other things.
-I've never really understood the idea of working yourself to the bone in something you hate to finance a vacation for 2 weeks of the year...
-It didn’t take me too long to figure out that following the status quo wasn’t for me…
+As for me, I've never really understood the idea of working yourself to the bone in a sector you hate, just to finance a 2-week vacation...
+It didn’t take me too long to figure out that following the status quo wasn’t for me and never would be…

 >>> This could interest you: Are you scared of success?

 My first real job didn’t exactly give me the best start to my career, and that’s not just because my boss was a complete psycho.
 This experience wasn’t a success and seemed to set a precedent for those that followed.
-Eventually the boring daily routine got too much and I felt like I was wasting my time flitting around and pretending to feel accomplished.
-The world of work seemed like a hollow illusion and even started to impact my mental health.
+Eventually, the boring daily routine got too much, and I felt like I was wasting my time flitting around and pretending to feel accomplished.
+The professional world seemed like a hollow illusion and even started to impact my mental health.

 If we’re honest, we’re all tired, unmotivated, and unenthusiastic when it comes to our jobs, although many of us struggle with the idea of walking away from the world of work.
 Despite the fact that most of us hate work, inner shame and societal pressure ensure we stay.

 >>> Is working together as a couple a good idea?
 We have the answer!

-I dread when people ask me; ‘What is it you do?’
+I dread when people ask me; ‘What is it that you do?’

 ‘If you don’t study hard, you’ll end up in a dead-end job that you hate’.